fgrandel/zephyr/scripts/lib/python-settings/README.md

-Generic devicetree-related python package and corresponding tests.
+Generic hardware and software settings-related python package and corresponding tests.